assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft1.md

 After the handshake, application messages are sent between the client and the server in any order.

     **** AppMessage ****

+    This message is encrypted.
+The message is sent within the body of EncryptedMessage (EncryptedMessage/Body).

     1   Header.
         Message type and flags.
         The header includes a close bit.
-If MUST be set for in the last AppMessage sent by Client and in the last AppMessage sent by Server.
+It MUST be set in the last AppMessage sent by Client and in the last AppMessage sent by Server.

     x   EncryptedMessage.
         Encrypted application message.

     **** AppMessage/Header ****

     4b  MessageType.
         Four bits that encodes an integer in range 0-15.
         The integer value is 5 for this message.

     1b  CloseFlag.
         Set to 1 for the last message sent by the peer.

     3b  Zero.
         Bits set to 0.

 Encryption
 ==========